ddev/ddev/docs/users/shell-completion.md

 ### Zsh Completion

-**Zsh Completion with Homebrew**: This works exactly the same as bash completion. `brew install zsh-completion`.
+**Zsh Completion with Homebrew**: This works exactly the same as bash completion. `brew install zsh-completions`.
 You'll get instructions something like this:

 ```bash
   if type brew &>/dev/null; then